petecarapetyan/webappwriter/docs/explore/index.md

 What you might like about Rocket, once it is offically released, is that it's built from browser-standard dumb stuff by hard-core practitioners of building from browser-standard dumb stuff.
 And it's built from standard parts like 11ty by devs who are creative about not re-inventing or using a legacy tool once a standard matures and is easily adopted.

-Much as I'd like to drag you through a word salad extolling the 100 ways to illustrate where Rocket does that for you, how about not?
-Rocket lets you focus on the your content (or your app) the way the React or Wordpress or other great ecosystems do.
+Much as I'd like to drag you through a word salad extolling the 100 ways to illustrate where Rocket does that for you, how about, not?

+Rocket lets you focus on the your content (or your app) as React or Wordpress or other great ecosystems do.
 To validate, search for your area of interest around 11ty, Markup, buildless web, Web Components, Lit, and all the other pieces that Rocket automates for you.
 Or even, just browse through the code for yourself.
 <img class="bordered" src="/_merged_assets/_static/images/peeps.jpg" alt="peeps" />

 I'll even go one further. _**If it's just static sites, you don't even have to be a much of a dev.**_ Only _**git, npm, Markdown skills**_ are required - that could be enough for a Rocket site.
 But that's a topic for another day.